Kash-vi/Kash-vi/README.md

 # 💫 About Me:

-🔭 I’m passionate about **algorithms, mathematical modeling, and system design**, with interests spanning both **Quantitative Finance** and **Software Engineering**.
+🔭 I’m passionate about **computational biology**, **machine learning**, and **applied software development**, with a focus on solving biology-driven problems using data and code.
-💡 I enjoy solving **complex problems** — from building efficient trading strategies and data-driven models, to developing scalable software systems and high-performance applications.
+💡 I enjoy working on complex, real-world problems, including **analysing biological datasets**, **building ML and DL models**, and writing clean, efficient, research-oriented code.
-🌱 Currently exploring **computational finance, distributed systems, and AI/ML frameworks**.
+🌱 Currently exploring **computational biology**, **bioinformatics**, and modern AI and ML frameworks.
-🤝 Open to collaborating on **research, open-source, and innovative engineering projects**.
+🤝 Open to collaborating on research projects, open-source contributions, and interdisciplinary engineering work.
 📫 How to reach me: **kashvi.iitj@gmail.com**
-🎯 Goal: To craft impactful solutions that unite **quantitative analysis, data science, and robust software engineering**.
+🎯 Goal: To build **impactful solutions** that combine biological insight, machine learning, and strong software engineering practices.

 ---